 Do you want to know exactly how much CBD you’re getting?

-People often forget to consider what the flavonoid, terpene, polyphenol, and minor cannabinoid content is with their CBD extracts.
+People often forget to consider what the flavonoid, terpene, polyphenol, and minor cannabinoid content are with their CBD extracts.

 All that being said, consider that everybody’s physiological makeup is different.
 It’s entirely possible that your body will react better to CBD isolate rather than full-spectrum.